Expertise in Factory Accident Claims

 Your employer has a responsibility to protect you from factory injury.
 This is clearly defined in six health and safety regulations, collectively known as the Six Pack:

 - Health and Safety at Work Regulations (1999)

 - Health and Safety of Display Screen Equipment Regulations

-Your solicitor will seek to prove that you experienced a factory injury because your employer failed to follow these regulations.
+We will put you in touch with a specialist solicitor who will seek to prove that you experienced a factory injury because your employer did not follow these regulations.
 They may also show you did not have the correct safety equipment or that your tools were not fit for purpose.

 If you have had a factory injury or accident, contact The Compensation Experts today about making a claim.

 If you have experienced a physical factory injury in the last three years, due to someone else’s negligence, then you might be eligible for factory accident compensation.

 Additionally, if you were a child at the time of the accident, you may have a longer period to claim.
 The exception to this is industrial disease.

 How much could I claim?

 Because each factory injury claim is different, and the amount of compensation paid out can differ case to case.
 The varying factors that impact the final figure include the extent of your injuries, loss of earnings, and future losses.